• Skip to primary navigation

 Add fuzzy sock and use hot glue to the side to make sock secure to the cone.

-Now, I added the cotton ball ribbon around the base of the cone with the low setting of the hot glue gun and cut off the edging.
+Now, I added the cotton ball ribbon around the base of the cone with the low setting of the hot glue gun (Affiliate Link) and cut off the edging.
 And I added the red cotton ball to the top using a little hot glue (low setting).

 Add cotton ball to the top of the sock